 Dan Lundwall, N7XDL

-Founder and President, Murray Amateur Radio Club
+Founder, Murray Amateur Radio Club